Why do you feel like you need to lose weight?

-“I want to get back into the dress I wore on my honeymoon, my husband always loved me in that dress, and would comment whenever I wore it.
+I want to lose weight so I can get back into the dress I wore on my honeymoon.
+My husband always loved me in that dress and would comment whenever I wore it.

-Truth be told I’ve felt like since I’ve added some weight I’ve felt tired and less attractive to him.
+Truth be told I’ve felt like since I’ve gained weight I’ve felt tired and less attractive to him.
 I know it isn’t true, or I’d like to believe it isn’t, but I still know if I can train, and eat well, and fit back into that pretty dress… I just know the look on his face will make me feel like we’re on our honeymoon again.

 And more than that, I’ll feel like me again.
 It’s not about impressing him, even though I want him to look at me like he used to.
 I want to do this because I’m tired of feeling ashamed of my appearance.
-I want my confidence back to speak up at work, and I know if I can tackle this fat loss target, that I can get that back.”
+I want my confidence back to speak up at work, and I know if I can tackle this fat loss target, that I can get that back.

 I fully appreciate this goal is unique to this person and may be very different to your own, but you can use it as an example of the depth to go into when exploring your own goal.

-There’s a lot of emotion behind why she’s making the effort to improve to her physical appearance by beginning an exercise programme and changing her eating habits.
+There’s a lot of emotion behind why she’s making the effort to improve her physical appearance by beginning an exercise programme and changing her eating habits.

-That emotional reason may have always been at the back of her mind, but if she hadn’t vocalised and accepted her underlying emotional targets, she may have just have just accepted she “just wanted to lose weight” and would have never really registered the importance of this goal.
+That emotional reason may have always been at the back of her mind, but if she hadn’t vocalised and accepted her underlying emotional targets, she may have just accepted she “just wanted to lose weight” and would have never really registered the importance of this goal.